getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 {% version_added 5.20.0 %}

 Redux support is included in the `@sentry/react` package since version `5.20.0`.
-To apply Redux, use `Sentry.createReduxEnhancer` at the same place that you initialize your Redux store.
+To apply Sentry to Redux, use `Sentry.createReduxEnhancer` at the same place that you initialize your Redux store.

 ```js